christopher-besch/cryptography/README.md

 - an abstraction layer for console arguments,
 - an implementation of the [Trie](https://en.wikipedia.org/wiki/Trie) data structure and
 - generally useful preprocessor macros and functions.

-### Command Line Parameters

-The first parameter should be the cipher to be decrypted.
-If the user has more information about the encryption used, she can use the following parameters:

-- `-d <delimiters...>` or `--delim <delimiters...>`: Only these supplied delimiters will be used to split the encrypted numbers.
-  The program won't attempt to separate the cipher with the length of the encrypted numbers, unless explicitly requested.
-- `-l <lengths...>` or `--len <lengths...>`: Only these encrypted numbers lengths will be used.
-  Analogue to the delimiters, all delimiters are getting ignored if not explicitly requested.
-- `-b <bases...>` or `--base <bases...>`: If this parameter is used, only these bases will be tested.
-- `-k <keys...>` or `--key <keys...>`: Only the these keys will be tested if supplied.
-- `-f <file_path>` or `--file <file_path>`: When this flag is used, the output will also be stored in a file at `<file_path>` or "output.txt" if omitted.
-- `-a <amount>` or `--amount <amount>`: The program returns the five best decryptions it can find.
-  This amount can be altered with this parameter.
-  (0 will print all found decryptions.)

-# How to Build?

-This repository uses [premake5](https://github.com/premake/premake-core/wiki) as its build system.
-Therefore premake5 can be used to create e.g. Makefiles, Visual Studio .sln and .vcxproj files, etc...
-Once the files for the compiler of your liking have been created, you can use that compiler to build the projects.

 # Resources